-Second, if you are able to, take photographs of your bruises and cuts.
+Second, take photographs of your bruises and cuts.
+Take them in such a fashion that your personal injury lawyer can send them to the insurance adjuster to illustrate and document your injuries.
 A picture is worth a thousand words.

 There is Only One Chance to Resolve Your Claim for Pain and Suffering!

 Fourth, you may want to contact your insurance company and report the claim.
 The reason I say “may” is I find a lot of my clients get bad information from their own insurance companies.
 As a result, I encourage you to question what you are told by your insurance carrier, ask them to send it in writing and contact me on my cell phone to see if you are being given good information.

 However, if you choose to contact them, you will want to find out what kind of insurance coverage you have for getting your medical bills paid.
 Kentucky is a no-fault state which means that as soon as the car wreck happens, you have $10,000 of medical expense coverage from the insurance carrier for the vehicle you were operating.
 Indiana is a med-pay state which means that you had to buy med-pay coverage before the car wreck happened.
 Med-pay is not automatic and you can collect it from either the insurance carrier for the vehicle you were occupying at the time of the car wreck or your own insurance company.